Screenprinting Labels for your unique projects

 Two label types

-Fold-in label showing 'la dolce vita' text on light blue fabric — the mirrored text reads correctly once the label is folded
+Fold-in label with 'la dolce vita' text on light blue fabric — mirrored text reads correctly once the label is folded into a seam

-Sew-on label reading 'la dolce vita' on a rose background, stitched onto red fabric — showing a finished flat label application
+Sew-on label reading 'la dolce vita' on a rose background, stitched onto red fabric — flat label applied to a finished garment surface

 Materials

-Pro tip: after fixing the print, iron fusible interfacing (like Vlieseline or Vliesofix) on the back before cutting — this adds stability and helps the label keep its shape.
+Pro tip: after fixing the print, iron fusible interfacing (Vlieseline or Vliesofix) onto the back before cutting — this adds stability and helps the label hold its shape, especially on woven fabrics where the edges of the label can fray at the seam over time.

 How to make fold-in labels